tpaviot/ProcessScheduler/doc/task_constraints.rst

 -------------
 Requires that a task ends before or at a given time instant.

-- :class:`TaskEndBeforeStrict`: the constraint :math:`task.end < value`
-can be strict or lax.
+- :class:`TaskEndBeforeStrict` can be strict or lax.

 Two tasks temporal constraints
 ==============================